-IRS Forgiveness Program: IRS Fresh Start Program’s Offer in Compromise
+IRS tax debt forgiveness programs: IRS Fresh Start Initiative Offer in Compromise Program

-In 2008, the Internal Revenue Service (IRS) launched the Fresh Start initiative which offers taxpayers programs to help them manage their tax bills.
-In 2012, new provisions were added which include an expansion of the Offers in Compromise (OIC) program.
+In 2008, the Internal Revenue Service (IRS) launched the Fresh Start initiative to offers taxpayers programs to help them manage their tax bill and pay off back taxes.
+In 2012, new provisions were added, including an expansion of the Offers in Compromise (OIC) program.

 “The IRS Fresh Start Initiative relaxed the guidelines on several IRS resolution programs, making it possible for more consumers to qualify for tax relief.
 For some programs such as installment agreements, consumers can obtain longer repayment programs, making the monthly repayment amount more affordable,” says Harry Langenberg, co-founder of Optima Tax Relief.

 “In the case of other programs, such as Offer in Compromise, the IRS is more flexible when evaluating a consumer’s ability to repay the debt, enabling more consumers to qualify for the tax debt reduction program.
 The changes brought about by the Fresh Start Initiative are a win-win for the IRS and taxpayers.
 The IRS receives revenue it may have otherwise not collected, and taxpayers can resolve their outstanding debt,” adds Langenberg.